Bournemouth Gateway Building

 Creating a shared identity, as well as an environment that supports a sense of community, was something that came across strongly during stakeholder engagement sessions.
 Ensuring the right balance between visual connection and privacy throughout the building was a key design driver.
 Here you can see how the central atrium space and adjacent circulation routes allow a visual link for building users, connecting them to the activity within the building.

 Having access to and views of green space is proven to improve mood, self-esteem and reduce stress.
-With limited ground area for green space our designers incorporated a series of roof terraces into the Poole Gateway Fusion building and created strong visual connections to outdoor green space through a glass façade.
+With limited ground area for green space our designers incorporated a series of roof terraces into the Poole Gateway building and created strong visual connections to outdoor green space through a glass façade.